 Training around anaerobic threshold builds power in muscles, which allows athletes to sustain very fast speed for longer.
 On top of that, it utilizes more muscle fibers, building mitochondria in fast twitch fibers.

-Zone 4 will ‘teach’ the body to tolerate lactate better.
+Zone 4 heart rate will ‘teach’ the body to tolerate lactate better.
 In other words, the line on the lactate graph above will not be as steep at the end, because lactic acid will accumulate slower.

 This zone is especially important for medium distance runners, kayakers and swimmers, whose race distance takes less than 4-5 minutes to complete However, endurance athletes will also benefit from this kind of training, as it improves speed and endurance.